tomglynch/tglyn.ch/src/blog/uci_fix_the_line.md

 Implementing these suggestions would significantly reduce any risk of a repeat of Amstel Gold or De Brabantse Pijl.
 Professional cyclists put in huge amounts of hours and effort to be the best they can be, and it is a disservice to them to have the best quality equipment for measuring close finishes, but to then fail to measure accurately due to inadequate specs.

-After my original post, ex-pro Leon van Bom said:
+After my original post, ex-pro Léon van Bon said:

 > "It's so weird the find out the finish is not the finish".